 5. Use glass cabinetry.

-This timeless white kitchen by Dekar Design features a series of glass upper cabinets bookended by a set of floor-to-ceiling wood-front cabinets.
+If you love the look of open shelving but aren't prepared for the upkeep they require, glass cabinets are a great small kitchen decor idea.
+They can be used in conjunction with solid cabinets to break up the visual heaviness while still allowing for some covered storage space to hide necessary, but less attractive, kitchen staples.
+This timeless white kitchen by Dekar Design features a series of glass uppers bookended by a set of floor-to-ceiling wood-front cabinets.
 The glass adds visual interest while breaking up the solid built-ins and is complemented by a classic marble backsplash.
 Dark wood stools bring a rustic note and a bit of edge to the elegant space.

 6. Splurge on a statement-making slab.

-Sarah Sherman Samuel uses an emerald green tweed marble countertop and backsplash for maximum impact in this stylish kitchen.
-She adds warmth with a wood-topped island, while a pair of gold pendant lights and Fireclay Tile on the floor — applied in a herringbone pattern — personalize the space and add to the glam factor.
+We love marble and all its glamour but know that its beauty comes with a steep price tag.
+One perk of having a small kitchen, though, is that there's less counter space to cover.
+That might make purchasing a slab of eye-catching stone more of a reality.
+Sarah Sherman Samuel uses a green-vein marble countertop and backsplash for maximum impact for this stylish kitchen look.
+She adds warmth with a wood-topped island.
+And a pair of gold pendant lights and Fireclay Tile on the floor — applied in a herringbone pattern — personalize the space and add to the glam factor.

 8. Reorient your tile.